joe-easley/AzureStorageWrapper/main/README.md

 The FileShareFunctions class must be initiated as above (see authentication section).
 After that the following methods may be called:

-- Create Directory

-    create_fileshare_directory(share_name, directory_path)

-Creates a directory in chosen file share.
-Returns Directory-updated property dict (Etag and last modified).

 - Copy File

     copy_file(share_name, file_path, source_url)

 Copies a file from blob or other file share to a specified share machine.
 On completion returns a [FileProperties](https://docs.microsoft.com/en-us/python/api/azure-storage-file-share/azure.storage.fileshare.fileproperties?view=azure-python) object

+- Create Directory

+    create_fileshare_directory(share_name, directory_path, recursive*)

+Creates a directory in chosen file share.
+Returns True if successful.
+If recursive=True then will allow for recursive directory creation eg topdir/middledir/bottomdir would be created.

 - Create new File Share

-    create_share(share_name, metadata=None, quota=1, timeout=10, share_service_client=None)
+    create_share(share_name, quota*=1*, access_tier*, metadata*, timeout*)

 Creates a new share in storage_account

 - Delete directory

-    delete_directory(share_name, directory_name)
+    delete_directory(share_name, directory_name, recursive, delete_files)

-Deletes the specified empty directory.
+If recursive=False then deletes the specified empty directory.
 Note that the directory must be empty before it can be deleted.
 Attempting to delete directories that are not empty will fail.

+If recursive=True will recursively delete all directories below target directory, if delete_files=True then will delete all files encountered.

 - Delete File

     delete_file(share_name, file_name)

 Marks the specified file for deletion.
 The file is later deleted during garbage collection.

+- Delete Share

+    delete_share

 - List directories and files on share